xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Mike Adams and Terry Rowles with the Ultimate Golf Lesson
+* the grip is defined by position of clubface and your hands
+* if you have 4 birdies and 2 bogeys you are top 10 on PGA TOUR, in order to do that you have to have 7 birdie opportunities (inside 20 feet)
+* in order to win you have to hit every par3 in the middle of the green, especially 12th on augusta and 17th on tpc sawgrass

 # Mike Jacobs on the Forces and Torques on the Golf Club During the Swing

 # Billy Horschel on Gaining Consistency in Your Game
-* 5-7 putting drills in a day, all games with threshod and pressure, he cannot leave the green until he finished the drill
+* 5-7 putting drills in a day, all games with threshold and pressure, he cannot leave the green until he finished the drill

 # Cameron Tringale Shares How He Gained 20 Yards off the Tee
 * bring the arms to the 8 o'clock position in the downswing and try to hit the ball from here. you have to use your hips to generate power